brwhale/KataScript/README.md

 `vec3`: 3 32 bit floats wraped into a struct.
 Used for 3d vectors, math, etc. Directly casts to glm::vec3

 `function`: A function reference, can be assigned, called, and passed around but not compared or converted.

+`userpointer`: A void* pointer.
+Similar to a function, a userpointer can be passed around or stored in collections, but not compared or converted.

 `string`: A mutable UTF8 character string supplied by underlying C++ std::string type. (some unicode doesn't work in the demo though because of the JavaScript interface)